tidal stream image

 Tidal Energy Generation From The Tides

-tidal power iconRenewable energy resources come in many forms and tidal energy is another type which utilizes large amounts of energy within the oceans tides to generate electricity.
-Tidal energy generation schemes use various dams, barrages and sluice gates to funnel water through underwater turbine generators as the tidal range ebbs and flows.
+tidal power iconRenewable energy resources come in many different forms, with tidal energy being another type which takes advantage of the large amounts of energy within the oceans tides to generate electricity.
+Tidal energy generation schemes use various dams, barrages and sluice gates to funnel water through underwater turbine generators as the tidal range ebbs and flows during each lunar cycle.

 As we all know from our science lessons, tides are caused by the gravitational forces pulling upon the Earth by both the sun and the moon.
 As both the sun and moon’s elliptical orbits vary around our planet, the gravitational forces of the two cause our seas and oceans to rise and fall in a continuous and predictable manner.